What is Stellar Lumens (XLM)?

 Stellar is a decentralized, open-source blockchain network designed to make moving money fast, affordable, and accessible to everyone.
 Its native asset, the Lumen (XLM), plays a central role in maintaining network efficiency and enabling cross-border payments.
 Unlike general-purpose blockchains such as Ethereum, Stellar was built with a focused mission: to improve the way money moves across borders and to expand financial access for people and businesses often excluded from the global economy.

 Since its launch in 2014, Stellar has developed into a key player in payments infrastructure.
 Supported by the nonprofit Stellar Development Foundation (SDF), the network continues to evolve with new technical upgrades, real-world asset tokenization, and strategic partnerships.
-As of 2025, Stellar is gaining traction not only as a low-cost remittance network but also as a platform for stablecoins, central bank digital currency (CBDC) pilots, and institutional decentralized finance (DeFi).
+As of 2026, Stellar is gaining traction not only as a low-cost remittance network but also as a platform for stablecoins, central bank digital currency (CBDC) pilots, and institutional decentralized finance (DeFi).

 Origins and Development

 Stellar was co-founded in July 2014 by Jed McCaleb, who previously helped create Ripple (XRP), and Joyce Kim, an attorney and entrepreneur.
 The Stellar Development Foundation was established as a nonprofit to oversee the growth of the network.
 This structure differentiates Stellar from profit-driven blockchain projects, emphasizing transparency, open participation, and financial inclusion as core values.
+This philosophy aligns with the broader idea of unstoppable money, where individuals can transact freely across borders without relying on centralized intermediaries or legacy financial gatekeepers.

 Over time, Stellar has undergone significant changes.
 Early protocol versions resembled Ripple’s consensus model, but in 2015 the project introduced the Stellar Consensus Protocol (SCP), which gave it a unique technical foundation.
 SCP enables faster settlement and energy-efficient validation without mining, positioning Stellar as a sustainable blockchain for high-volume payments.